Olympus admits hid losses for decades

-TOKYO Japan's Olympus admitted on Tuesday it hid losses on securities investments dating back two decades, bowing to weeks of pressure to explain a series of baffling transactions that have put the future of the firm in doubt.
+TOKYO, Nov 8 Japan's Olympus (7733.T) admitted on Tuesday it hid losses on securities investments dating back to the 1980s, succumbing to weeks of pressure to explain a series of baffling transactions that have put the future of the firm in doubt.

-The revelations by the 92-year-old company appear to vindicate ex-CEO Michael Woodford, who has staged a campaign since being sacked on October 14 to force the firm to come clean on nearly $1.5 billion (930.7 million pound) in questionable payments.
+The revelations by the 92-year-old maker of endoscopes and cameras would appear to vindicate ex-CEO Michael Woodford, who has staged a campaign since being sacked on Oct.
+14 to force the firm to come clean on $1.3 billion in questionable payments.

 "I was absolutely unaware of the facts I am now explaining to you," a subdued Takayama, who had staunchly defended the deals when he took over from Kikukawa last month, told a news conference packed with some 200 journalists.